Boeing Reports Q4 Loss But Reaffirms 2023 Targets - UrduPoint

 "We had a solid fourth quarter, and 2022 proved to be an important year in our recovery," said Boeing Chief Executive Dave Calhoun.

+"There are some big interests in aviation," Calhoun said.
+"I'd say the majority now are outside the US as opposed to inside the US and we're considering really big things."
+Nervousness about the near-term economic outlook also doesn't affect those plans, he said.

+"Recessions don't seem to get in the way because remember, we're competing for deliveries out four and five years from now, so they're not really computing recession into that," he said.

-"Demand across our portfolio is strong, and we remain focused on driving stability in our operations and within the supply chain to meet our commitments in 2023 and beyond."
-Boeing has said it expects to return to a level of financial strength comparable to its pre-pandemic state around the 2025-26 timeframe.
+- 'Bumpy' 2023 - Boeing has said it expects to return to a level of financial strength comparable to its pre-pandemic state around the 2025-26 timeframe.

 The company's turnaround has been aided by robust demand for commercial planes as airlines struggle to meet pent-up demand for flying and replace older planes with newer jets that burn less energy and release fewer carbon emissions.